runatlantis/terraform-gce-atlantis/example/README.md

 ### Important

-The `roles/logging.logWriter` role should be attached to the service account in order to write logs to Cloud Logging.
+The `roles/logging.logWriter` & `roles/monitoring.metricWriter` roles should be attached to the service account in order to write logs to Cloud Logging.

 ### Example